How to set up a company in Ireland

 10. Register for tax

 New companies in Ireland need to complete tax registration before they start trading and before you invoice your clients.
+Tax registration is a separate process that your accountant usually does.

 Taxes for Irish companies include: